steven-buytaert/snippets/umem/Readme.md

 memory so that one can allocate blocks of memory from it and release the blocks back later, like regular malloc and free.

+The foreseen main usage is in embedded systems, where one has to manage several memory regions of a limited size.
+Other scenarios for usage are possible.

-There are some restrictions and other differences versus other memory manager systems like malloc/free.
+There are some restrictions and other differences versus other general memory manager systems, like malloc/free.

-* It allows multi threaded operation by implementing micro locks in each chunk separately.
-I.e. it does not require an overall mutex and is therefore not depending on any OS support.
-It does require a compiler that implements the GCC atomic operation primitives.
+* It allows concurrent operations by implementing micro locks in each chunk separately.
+I.e. it does not require an overall mutex that locks the whole operation and is therefore **not** depending on any OS support.
+  It does require a compiler that implements the [GCC atomic operation primitives](https://gcc.gnu.org/wiki/Atomic).
+Note that if these are not available, the atomic compare and swap basic operation could be implemented by means of some inline assembly.

 * It provides 2 different flavors for allocation and releasing of memory;
   an uncontended path, for calling e.g. from an IRQ where you never want a